SchulzLab/STARE/docs/Main.rst

 The gene-TF-matrices will always have the same format.

  - *Pancake_TF_Gene_Affinities.txt.gz*: Matrix of TF affinities summarised per gene, with the genes as rows and TFs as columns.
-It has two additional columns with the number of peaks considered for the gene, as well as the average peak distance.
+It has three additional columns with the number of peaks considered for the gene, the average peak distance and the average peak size.
  - *Pancake_discarded_Genes.txt*: Lists all genes where no TF affinities could be calculated, with a note indicating why.

 Output per activity column (-n)
 ===============

 You will get one set of output files for each activity column.
 The files will be named according to the header of those columns, or according to their index, if you didn't have a header.
 For example, if one of your activity columns was named *sirup*, your gene-TF matrix file would be *Pancake_TF_Gene_Affinities_sirup.txt.gz*.

+***************
+Computational power and parallelisation
+***************

+As you can imagine depending on the number of peaks, genes and activity columns, the calculations can get quite heavy on a computer's memory.
+In general, unsurprisingly, it is advisable to run STARE on a computer cluster.
+We aimed to have STARE running efficiently, which also means that some parts can be run in parallel.
+Note however, that especially for the ABC-scoring part, more provided cores will also mean more required memory.
+The read-in of the chromatin contact data is by far the most time-consuming part, which is why we decided to have this in parallel.
+As consequence, if you don't have that much RAM available, set the number of cores to 1.
+That also depends on how sparse the contact data is.
+For example, reading chr1 of a K562 Hi-C data set requires ~1.2 GB, while it takes ~11.6 GB from the average Hi-C matrix from Fulco et al. (2019).